telerik/maui-docs/controls/collectionview/overview.md

 * [Drag &amp; Drop]({%slug collectionview-dragdrop-overview%})&mdash;The .NET MAUI CollectionView provides drag-and-drop functionality which allows the end user to reorder its items as well as drag and drop items between two CollectionViews.

 * [Load on Demand]({%slug collectionview-load-on-demand%})&mdash;In addition to the built-in UI virtualization, the CollectionView supports a load-on-demand functionality, which optimizes the initial loading of the application.
-As a result, the new items are loaded either by a Button (manual) or by scrolling towards end (automatic) of the CollectionView.
+As a result, the new items are loaded either by a Button (manual) or by scrolling towards the end of the CollectionView (automatic).

 * [Refresh Data]({%slug collectionview-pull-to-refresh})&mdash;Allows the user to manually trigger an update of the list through an integration with the .NET MAUI RefreshView control.